 - Coordinate with florists for the flower arrangements

-- Help you with choosing a coffin or shroud
+- Help you choose a coffin or shroud

 - Arrange any obituaries or notices